How is an Amazon EBS io2 Block Express volume different from io1 and io2 volumes?

 Resolution

-io1, io2, and io2 Block Express are all Provisioned IOPS SSD volumes.
+io1, io2, and io2 Block Express are all Provisioned input/output operations per second (IOPS) SSD volumes.
 However, io2 Block Express volumes can deliver higher throughput and IOPS and support larger storage capacity.
-For more information on each volume type, see the chart under Provisioned IOPS SSD (io1 and io2) volumes.
+For more information, see Provisioned IOPS SSD io1 volumes.

 The following Amazon Elastic Compute Cloud (Amazon EC2) instance types support io2 Block Express volumes: